ergoplatform/ergodocs/docs/ef/ef-future.md

 - Consistently ranked in the top 100 for development activity on [artemis.xyz](https://app.artemis.xyz/developer-activity?ecosystemValue=Ergo)

-/// details | What's been done so far?
-     {type: info, open: true}
-- For an overview of what has been achieved since launch, please see [this page](ergo-timeline.md)
-- For a comprehensive overview of the scope of the Ergo Foundation see [this page](ef-scope.md)
-///

 ## The Future
 As time goes on, the importance of the Ergo Foundation should diminish, and responsibility should shift towards the community.
 This is essential for both the strength and decentralization of the ecosystem.